vespatrades/scalping_bot/README.md

 This automated scalping bot employs a mean-reversion approach, aiming to capture small profits from short-term price oscillations using dynamically calculated parameters.

 1.  **Dynamic Range (`R`) Calculation**:
-    *   The core volatility measure, `R`, is not a simple high-low range of a recent period.
-Instead, it's derived dynamically from an "Average Rotation" value.
-    *   This `Average Rotation` is typically sourced from another study's subgraph output on the chart (configured via the "Volatility Subgraph (Range R)" input).
-This external study usually calculates this value based on price rotations over a defined lookback period (e.g., a 90-day period for average bar rotations).
+    *   The core volatility measure, `R`, is derived dynamically from a user-selected study's subgraph output on the chart (configured via the "Volatility Subgraph (Range R)" input).
+This external study typically calculates a value like "Average Rotation" based on price rotations over a defined lookback period (e.g., 90 days).
     *   This dynamic `R` value forms the basis for determining trade entry and exit levels.

-2.  **Trading Window**:
+2.  **Trading Window (Optional)**:
-    *   The bot operates exclusively within a user-defined time window, specified by "Start Time" and "Stop Time" inputs.
+    *   The bot can operate within a user-defined time window, specified by "Start Time" and "Stop Time" inputs, if the "Use Trading Window" input is set to "Yes" (default).
+    *   If the trading window is enabled:
-    *   Outside these hours, or if trading is disabled via the "Enable Trading" input, no new trades are initiated.
+        *   Outside these hours, or if trading is globally disabled via the "Enable Trading" input, no new trades are initiated.
-    *   Crucially, at the designated "Stop Time," the bot will automatically attempt to flatten any open positions and cancel all working orders, ensuring it concludes the trading session flat.
+        *   At the designated "Stop Time," the bot will automatically attempt to flatten any open positions and cancel all working orders, ensuring it concludes the trading session flat.
+    *   If "Use Trading Window" is set to "No", the bot will operate as long as "Enable Trading" is "Yes", without regard to specific start/stop times and without an automated end-of-day flatten based on time.

 3.  **Entry Logic - OCO (Order-Cancels-Order) Brackets**:
-    *   When the bot is flat (no open position) and operating within the active trading window, it seeks to enter the market using OCO bracket orders.
+    *   When the bot is flat (no open position) and allowed to trade (either within the active trading window if enabled, or globally enabled if window is disabled), it seeks to enter the market using OCO bracket orders.
     *   It calculates two initial limit order prices based on the current closing price and the dynamic range `R`:
         *   Buy Limit Price: `Current Close Price - (R * Bracket Width Fraction)`
         *   Sell Limit Price: `Current Close Price + (R * Bracket Width Fraction)`